A sub-aquatic scuba girl lovin’ life beneath the waves…

 I fell in love with the ocean at a very early age on Swanage beach.
-Rhythmic and sometimes unexpected waves breaking over my head made me squeal with delight and feel free and alive, a feeling I have never forgotten.
+Rhythmic and unexpected waves breaking over my head made me squeal with delight and feel free and alive, a feeling I have never forgotten.
 Thirty years on, I still leave the sea feeling ten years younger and any worries vanish into the sea air as ocean minerals penetrate my skin.
 The overall feeling of health and wonder I experience in the water holds me now as it did then; firmly under its salty spell.

 My passions are varied and include everything from drone racing to feeling the sun on my back but here are some of my favourites.

 It all began on Swanage Pier when I signed up for the PADI Open Water Course during a cold week in April